 There's good and bad news with this one.

-It's also a hugely important step in being protected before winter.
+It's also a hugely important step in getting protected before winter arrives.

 Don't forget alloy wheels